bfeng1/bfeng1.github.io/machine_learning_p2.md

 ## Credit Risk Prediction & Model Explainability

 **Project description:**
+This project centers around constructing a classification model to forecast credit risk based on supplied features.
+Our main focus will be on interpreting complex model predictions using permutation importance and SHAP (SHapley Additive exPlanations) importance techniques.
+By employing these methods, we aim to gain deeper insights into the factors influencing credit risk assessment.
+This project offers a concise yet effective exploration of how advanced interpretability techniques can enhance our understanding of complex machine learning models in the context of credit risk prediction.

+Agenda:
 * Perform EDA to understand what features could indicate the risk of loan default
 * Build a classification model to predict the potential default loans
 * Use grid search for hyperparameter tuning to achieve the best performance on the random forest tree model.